 Change an agent’s profile such as the profile picture, skill(s), workspace (team) and agent group (resource group in CCX) as per the needs of the business.
 Note that the profile pictures are only for the visual aid and are internal to the EF tool.

-To change a skill competence level of an agent, click on the three dots appearing against Skills drop down.
+To change a skill competence level of an agent, click on the three dots appearing against the Skills dropdown.
 Select the skills that are to be assigned to the agent.
 Once a skill is selected, click the pencil icon to edit the skill competence level.
 Move the competence level slider back and forth on a scale from 1 to 10 to adjust the skill competence level of the agent.

 Update Agent Profile